What Are the Costs of Buying a House in Spain?

 Property Transfer Tax (ITP):

-If the purchased house is second hand, usually ITP is between 8-10 %.
+If the purchased house is second hand, then transfer tax (ITP) is applied and usually, it is between 8-10%.
 This rate can be different from one autonomous region to another or depending on the value of the purchased property.

 Attorney in Law: